ccmxy/FTP-Server-and-Client/readme.md

 With SERVER_PORT as the port that was specified in the command line when starting the server, and DATA_PORT as the port that the client will receive file data through.

-To get a list of all files in the server directory: python ftclient.py SERVER_HOST SERVER_PORT -g  DATA_PORT
+For a list of all files in the server directory: python ftclient.py SERVER_HOST SERVER_PORT -g  DATA_PORT

 ## Example